-Use the plan as a guideline, so you don't get surprised if the conversation takes a different turn.
+Use the plan as a guideline so you don't get surprised if the conversation takes a different turn.
 You don't know what the lead will ask you, which obviously will impact the topic of the demo call.
-Don't attach yourself too much to the plan, so you have room for new ideas while the meeting is ongoing.
+Don't attach too much to the plan, so you have room for new ideas while the ongoing meeting.
 Instead, try to think of the plan as a checklist of things you wish to mention.

 #5 - Take Your Presentation for a Test Drive

 Prepare yourself for the demo presentation by rehearsing it beforehand.
-Please don't overdo it by rehearsing until you have memorized everything you want to say, but spend approximately 10 minutes to go through what you want to say.
-That way, you'll make sure that you haven't missed anything that you would like to incorporate in your presentation.
+Please don't overdo it by rehearsing until you have memorized everything you want to say, but spend approximately 10 minutes going through what you want to say.
+That way, you'll ensure that you haven't missed anything that you would like to incorporate in your presentation.

-Although you have to give the lead room to ask questions, they still expect you to have an agenda and steer the meeting.
-And for you to do that, it's preferable to make a rough run through to get your mindset where it needs to be.
+Although you have to give the lead room questions, they still expect you to have an agenda and steer the meeting.
+And for you to do that, it's preferable to make a rough run-through to get your mindset where it needs to be.

 #6 - Avoid No-Shows

-Before the scheduled demo call, I would recommend that you send your prospect a reminder via e-mail or text - or both.
+Before the scheduled demo call, I recommend sending sending your prospect a reminder via e-mail or text - or both.
 Attach all necessary instructions on attending the meeting in the reminder to make sure they don't have any practical questions.
 It would be a shame to miss an opportunity because the lead got confused and gave up.

 If it works for you, you can also call the lead one day before to confirm the meeting and quickly inform them about the topic of the scheduled meeting.
 Maybe mention that you will send out a reminder 30 minutes before with a link and practical information.